BSQ working towards statewide implementation of breast density recording and reporting

 Breast density is not currently recorded or reported within the BSQ program.
 However, Queensland Health is actively working towards statewide implementation of breast density recording and reporting, across its eleven frontline BSQ services.

 Planning is underway, spearheaded by our Breast Density Working Group, led by BSQ state radiologist Dr Sonja Gustafson and supported by frontline multidisciplinary breast specialists.
+Routine recording and reporting of breast density in Queensland through the BSQ program is expected to be in place by 2027, as part of Horizon 1, as outlined in BSQ32.

 Regardless of breast density, mammography is still the best breast cancer screening test.
 Since the BSQ program commenced, the rate of breast cancer deaths in Queensland has almost halved.